EdTheBearded/assembler/README.txt

 Simple MIPS assembler using FLEX/BISON and C.
 Implemented instructions on types.txt, also grouped by their "subtypes" under R/I/J-Types.

+v0.1
+Now with error handling and helpful error messages.
+Still no binary though.

 v0.0
 Parsing text and checking syntax.
 Still pretty simple and errors are not handled.
 Still isn't generating binary code.